Mercy Health Glass City Marathon Ambassadors

 The Mercy Health Glass City Marathon and Owens Corning Half Marathon annually partner with influential runners to represent our event and city as Official Ambassadors.

-We’re looking for dedicated runners/walkers who are passionate about the sport, have previously participated at GCM, and are actively involved in their own running community (both on-the-ground and online), and are ready to be part of our amazing team of Ambassadors.
+We’re annually looking for dedicated runners/walkers who are passionate about the sport, have previously participated at GCM, and are actively involved in their own running community (both on-the-ground and online), and are ready to be part of our amazing team of Ambassadors.

-The 2018 Ambassador Application Process is Open
+The 2018 Ambassador Application is Now Closed

 Those applicants selected to be 2018 Mercy Health Glass City Marathon ambassadors will be notified via email.
 Please note that Ambassadors are NOT financially compensated in any way.
 We do not subsidize travel or training expenses.
 Ambassadors will serve for one calendar year.
 The Mercy Health Glass City Marathon reserves the right to remove any Ambassador from the team for any reason.